Govt-Model-Engineering-College/Code-Innovation-Series-ModelEngineeringCollege/Easy Codes/readme.md

-the hospitals are highly contaminated areas its better to care our diseases from our home itself we are introducing an idea of online consultancy to cure our minor diseases.
+the hospitals are highly contaminated areas its better to care our diseases from our home itself we are introducing an idea of online consultancy to cure our minor diseases. it make local people to consult people doctors from itself for checkups we have also introduced an setting of uploading test results